-- (1) The licence holder must not move fish to and from the site unless - - (a) the licence holder has received a health certificate from a Pathologist in respect of all fish being moved from the site; and - (b) where the health certificate has been provided by a Pathologist that is not a DPIRD Pathologist, the licence holder has received written confirmation from a DPIRD Pathologist that the health certificate is satisfactory. - (2) The licence holder must ensure: - (a) that any fish moved to and from the site are only moved during the period for which the health certificate received under condition (1) (a) and (b) is valid and always accompanied by a copy of the health certificate; and - (b) Advance notification of the movements is given to DPIRD by calling 1300 278 292 (all hours). - (3) The cost of testing carried out under condition (1) (a) and (b) will be borne by the licence holder. - (4) Conditions (1) (a) and (b) do not apply to fish being moved to the aquaculture licensed site if originating from the same location as defined in Schedule 2 of this licence. - (5) Condition (1) does not apply to fish being moved from the site - - (a) for the purposes of processing or sale for consumption; or
+- (1) The licence holder must not move fish to and from the site unless - - (a) the licence holder has received a health certificate from a Pathologist in respect of all fish being moved from the site; and - (b) where the health certificate has been provided by a Pathologist that is not a DPIRD Pathologist, the licence holder has received written confirmation from a DPIRD Pathologist that the health certificate is satisfactory. - (2) The licence holder must ensure: - (a) that any fish moved to and from the site are only moved during the period for which the health certificate received under condition (1) (a) and (b) is valid and always accompanied by a copy of the health certificate; and - (b) Advance notification of the movements is given to DPIRD by calling 1300 278 292 (all hours). - (3) The cost of testing carried out under condition (1) (a) and (b) will be borne by the licence holder. - (4) Conditions (1) (a) and (b) do not apply to fish being moved to the aquaculture licensed site if originating from the same location as defined in Schedule 2 of this licence. - (5) Condition (1) does not apply to fish being moved from the site - - (a) for the purposes of processing or sale for consumption; or - (b) for the purpose of approved research if the fish are being moved to a land-based facility; or - (c) if they are broodstock being moved to a licensed land-based aquaculture facility; or - (d) if the movement of fish has the prior written approval of the CEO; or

-- (b) for the purpose of approved research if the fish are being moved to a land-based facility that does not discharge untreated wastewater directly to surface waters; or - (c) if they are broodstock being moved to a licensed land-based aquaculture facility in accordance with the destination facility's MEMP; or - (d) if the movement of fish has the prior written approval of the CEO; or - (e) for the purpose of testing for quality assurance programs. - (6) In addition to condition (1) (a) and (b), the licence holder must ensure that additional samples of fish are submitted to the DPIRD Diagnostics and Laboratory Services for disease testing, if required in writing by a DPIRD Pathologist.
+- (e) for the purpose of testing for quality assurance programs. - (6) In addition to condition (1) (a) and (b), the licence holder must ensure that appropriate samples of fish are submitted to the DPIRD Diagnostics and Laboratory Services for disease testing, if required in writing by a DPIRD Pathologist.
 The cost of the testing undertaken will be borne by the licence holder.